alphagov/email-alert-api/docs/adr/adr-008-monitoring-and-alerting.md

 if the application has accumulated 1,000,000 emails to send it raises a critical alert even if it is sending these at the [fastest rate Notify would allow][rate-limit].
-These alerts, therefore, waste the time of support engineers and create a risk that a support engineer might miss an alert that requires their intervention.
+These alerts, therefore, waste the time of support engineers as most instances of them occurring represent a problem that doesn't require intervention - this then increases a risk that an engineer wouldn't act if an alert did actually represent the application being broken.

 Since these alerts can't be relied upon to reliably suggest the application is broken, they aren't used for any out-of-hours alerts.
 Therefore,